Vaseretic Prescribing Information

 All patients should be cautioned that excessive perspiration and dehydration may lead to an excessive fall in blood pressure because of reduction in fluid volume.
 Other causes of volume depletion such as vomiting or diarrhea may also lead to a fall in blood pressure; patients should be advised to consult with the physician.

-Pregnancy: Female patients of childbearing age should be told about the consequences of exposure to ACE inhibitors.
-These patients should be asked to report pregnancies to their physicians as soon as possible.
+Female patients of childbearing age should be told about the consequences of exposure to Vaseretic during pregnancy.
+Discuss treatment options with women planning to become pregnant.
+Patients should be asked to report pregnancies to their physicians as soon as possible.

 NOTE: As with many other drugs, certain advice to patients being treated with Vaseretic is warranted.
 This information is intended to aid in the safe and effective use of this medication.
 It is not a disclosure of all possible adverse or intended effects.

-Agents Increasing Serium Potassium: Enalapril attenuates diuretic-induced potassium loss.
-Potassium-sparing diuretics (e.g., spironolactone, triameterene, or amiloride), potassium supplements, or potassium-containing salt substitutes may lead to significant increases in serum potassium.
+Enalapril attenuates diuretic-induced potassium loss.
+Potassium-sparing diuretics (e.g., spironolactone, triamterene, or amiloride), potassium supplements, or potassium-containing salt substitutes may lead to significant increases in serum potassium.
 Therefore, if concomitant use of these agents is indicated because of demonstrated hypokalemia they should be used with caution and with frequent monitoring of serum potassium.

 When administered concurrently the following drugs may interact with thiazide diuretics: